College of Liberal Arts & Sciences

 - Jodie Plumert studies how deficits in children’s attention and self-regulation affect risky decision-making, and the role that parent-child conversations play in the development of self-regulation.
-Her research uses immersive virtual reality technology to create simulated high-risk situations (e.g., crossing roads with traffic) to study these processes in vivo.
+The Hank Virtual Environments Lab uses immersive virtual reality technology to create simulated high-risk situations (e.g., crossing roads with traffic) to study these processes in vivo.

 - Examination of associations between chromosomal telomere length and ADHD symptomatology and impairment.